Skip to content

 Setting up permissions

-Once the server configuration has been completed you will need to set up an appropriate role within the database for the CDC agent to use.
+Once the server configuration has been completed you will need to set up an appropriate role within the database for the Streaming agent to use.

 It's not recommended to give elevated privileges or superuser permissions for this role, and the master account shouldn't be used for CDC purposes.
 Roles and users are synonymous in PostgreSQL.
 For more information, refer to the PostgreSQL documentation.